light156/multi-ancestry-COJO/README.md

 For example, for HDL trait on ~6,500,000 SNPs and ~76,000 individuals, the running time per chromosome for our program using 1 thread, and GCTA using 5 threads, is as follows.
 ![time_comparison_HDL.png](time_comparison_HDL.png)

-We highly recommend cloning the repository and building `manc_cojo` from source on your system:
+We recommend cloning the repository and building `manc_cojo` from source on your system:

 ```bash
 git clone https://github.com/light156/multi-ancestry-COJO.git